 The thing I love best about the weave-along process is that I continually get to see my craft anew through others’ eyes.
 During this particular weave-along, I was asked, “Why doesn’t the pattern say ‘neutral and pick-up stick’?”
 It is an excellent question and I thought I would share the answer here.
 Let’s start at the beginning and work our way toward this question so you have some context for the answer.

 Reading a Pick-Up Pattern

 Reading a pick-up sequence is one of the skills a weaver will eventually tackle to become fluent in their craft.
 Pick-up patterns often look like insolvable puzzles, but with a little know-how, its mysteries are made plain.
-I cover the basics and beyond in the Pick-Up Stick Primer, pages 27-28 of Handwoven Home and take a deep dive into the subject in Weaving 301 at the Yarnworker School.
+I cover the basics in the Pick-Up Stick Primer, pages 27-28 of Handwoven Home and take a deep dive into the subject in Weaving 301 at the Yarnworker School.

 On a related note, much like worsted can mean a weight of yarn or a spinning process, the word “pattern” can also cause confusion.
 Pattern can mean the project instructions or the appearance of the woven cloth.
 Pattern is different from structure, which is the interlacement of the threads.
 The “structure” here is windowpane, the pattern is both the appearance of the fabric in this structure and the step-by-step instruction on how to weave the fabric.

 The first thing the pattern will tell you is to “charge”, or otherwise set up the pick-up stick.
 To do this, but the heddle in the down position and pick up only the slot yarns as instructed.
 The instruction may say something like “2 up and 2 down, starting and ending with an up” or it may just say, “2 up/2 down” Some find it helpful to put a piece of paper or another pick-up stick in the shed so it is easier to see which thread you are picking up.